RavensbourneWebMedia/Blogging/README.md

 ## Some tips

-1. Please don't write a primary school log of what we've done in class.
+1. Please don't write a primary school log of what we've done in class (aka `regurgitation`).
 We know what we've done in class already.

 	Tell us what you've learned and why you think it's **relevant**.
 Or **boring**, or **confusing**.